ipfs/ipfs-docs/docs/how-to/websites-on-ipfs/link-a-domain.md

 # Link a domain

 Users can view your website by entering its content identifier (CID) into their address bar.
 But, much like IP addresses, CIDs aren't particularly user-friendly or nice to look at.
 To fix this, we can map a domain name to your CID, so when users visit `www.YourDomain.com` they'll be forwarded to your site hosted on IPFS.
-This guide shows you how to map a regular domain name through DNS and a decentralized domain through the Ethereum naming service.
+This guide shows you how to map a regular domain name through DNS and decentralized domains through Handshake and the Ethereum naming service.

 This section is completely optional, but following it will give you a solid grasp on how to manage domain names with IPFS.